Code-Institute-Submissions/web_studio/README.md

  A public client can :

        -  book Free initial appointment
-       -  purchase any product on the site using secure checkout provided by Stripe
+       -  purchase any product on the site using secure checkout provided by Stripe, provided he has his project id from initial consultation
        -  use the site on any device